LinkedIn About Section 2026: Character Limit, Preview Lines & Examples

 Keyword Optimization

 LinkedIn's search algorithm uses your About section for discoverability.
+This is a key part of LinkedIn SEO for inbound lead generation.
 According to Teal's research:

 Where to Add Keywords